redhat-developer/developers.redhat.com/CONTRIBUTING.md

 ### How to Contribute a Tutorial
-If you have a Tutorial that you think would be appropriate for JBoss Developer, then [contact us](#contact).
+If you have a Tutorial that you think would be appropriate for Red Hat Developers, then [contact us](#contact).

 ### How to Contribute an Existing Vimeo or YouTube Video
 This process is used for contributing details of a Vimeo or YouTube video.